 No win, no fee personal injury legal advice

-What are general damages with personal injury?
+What are general damages with personal injury claims?

 The level of damages is decided either via negotiation through the claims process, or as a result of a Court decision.
 The level of damages is calculated upon the severity of your injuries and your long-term recovery prognosis.

-What are special damages with personal injury?
+What are special damages with personal injury claims?